LAKERS TOGETHER: Find out how we're moving forward. Learn about campus safety measures including testing, face coverings and vaccines.

 Travel and Speaking Plans

-During the program, participants travel to visit a department that houses a graduate program in mathematics (such as Western Michigan University or Wayne State University), where they have the opportunity to interact with graduate students and faculty.
+During the program, participants travel to visit a department that houses a graduate program in mathematics (such as Michigan State University), where they have the opportunity to interact with graduate students and faculty.
 All participants speak at the SUMMR (Summer Undergraduate Michigan Mathematics Research) Conference, which brings together students from several undergraduate research programs within the state of Michigan.
-At the end of the summer, students and faculty have the opportunity to travel together to MathFest (in Chicago, IL for 2017).
+At the end of the summer, students and faculty have the opportunity to travel together to MathFest (in Philadelphia, PA for 2020).
 At MathFest, each research group gives a talk on their research to an audience of students and faculty from programs throughout the country.
 Past REU students have been honored with a number of awards for their talks at MathFest.
 (See the News, Notes, Awards page for more details.)

 2015: The REU students in Washington, DC for MathFest